kaustavdassoa/Java-Dev/JAVA-DesignPatterns/Readme.md

 * Use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time.

+## Saga Design pattern
+Saga Pattern is a direct solution to implementing distributed transactions in a microservices architecture.
+##### When to use Saga pattern
+* Use the Saga Pattern to implemented distributed transactions in a microservices architecture..
+A typical Saga implementation can be seen as a sequence of local transactions where each transaction does a small part of the overall work of the Saga.
+In other words, a Saga Pattern is pretty much a necessity in a microservices architecture.

 #### Refered Link
 <a href="https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc" target="_blank">Christopher Okhravi - Design Patterns in Object Oriented Programming</a>
 <a href="https://refactoring.guru/design-patterns" target="_blank"> www.refactoring.guru</a>